juergenmeinecke/EMET2008/clt.rst

 distributed around the (unobserved) population mean :math:`\mu` with a variance of :math:`\sigma^2/n`.

 To illustrate the CLT we use Monte Carlo simulation.
-Monte Carlo simulations are run on computers that are able to quickly calculate thousands (millions) sample averages for as many different samples.
+Monte Carlo simulations are run on computers that are able to quickly calculate thousands (millions) of sample averages for as many different samples.
 In an MC simulation we pretend to know what the distribution of :math:`Y_i` in the population is: we generate an artificial population from which we will draw many many different random samples and we then compute many many different sample averages (for each of the random samples).
-We are then able to visualize the distribution of :math:`\bar{Y}` by simply looking at a histogram of the different sample averages.
+We are then able to visualize the distribution of :math:`\bar{Y}_n` by simply looking at a histogram of the different sample averages.

-Let's assume that the population values :math:`Y_i` are actually from an exponential distribution with :math:`\lambda=1`.
+Let's assume that the population values :math:`Y_i` are actually exponentially distributed with :math:`\lambda=1`.
+(Using the exponential distribution is only an example.
+We could choose any statistical distribution here, the CLT would still apply.)
 If you (vaguely) recall the properties of the exponential distribution, this implies that the population mean :math:`\mu` is equal to 1 and the population variance :math:`\sigma^2` is also equal to 1.
 If we compute one random sample of size :math:`n`, the CLT would therefore suggest the following approximate distribution:

 .. math::
    \bar{Y}_n \sim N(1, 1/n)

-In an MC simulation we are in the luxurious position to create an artificial population of, say, 1,000,000 members.
-We then draw 10,000 random samples of size :math:`n` (which can take on the values 1, 5, 10, 30, 100) and plot the histogram.
-As you can see in the plots below, as the sample size increases from 1 to 100, the distribution resembles more and more the normal distribution.
+In an MC simulation we are in the luxurious position to create an artificial population based on the exponential distribution of, say, 1,000,000 members.
+We then draw 10,000 random samples of size :math:`n` (which can take on the values 1, 5, 10, 30, 100 in the pictures below) from that population and plot the histogram.
+As you can see in the plots below, as the sample size increases from 1 to 100, the distribution resembles more and more that of a normal distribution.

 .. image:: clt_unstandardized.png